 How to Soak Cashews

-To make this sauce, you'll need to start by soaking the raw cashews.
-If you have a high-speed blender, such as a Vitamix, you can probably skip this step, but either way soaking the cashews will help to make a sauce super smooth and creamy.
+To make this sauce, you'll need to start by soaking the raw cashew nuts.
+If you have a high-speed blender, such as a Vitamix, you can probably skip this step, but either way soaking the cashews will help to give this nacho cheese sauce a super smooth and creamy texture.

 To soak your cashews you can use one of the following three methods.